londomloto/bigtree/README.md

 # Bigtree

-High performance hierarchical data rendering based on nested set model (tree traversal preorder), suitable for MySQL database.
+High performance hierarchical data rendering based on nested set model (can also be used for adjacency).

 ## Credit
 - londomloto